-Free Windows Updates for Windows OS are provided regularly by Microsoft to keep you up to speed on the latest features and security measures.
+Microsoft provides free Windows Updates for Windows OS to keep you up to speed on the latest features and security measures.
 It is possible to install updates manually, but they are usually installed automatically by the operating system.
 Sometimes though, you can encounter issues such as error 0x80070422.

 Do not panic, as the 0x80070422 problem is relatively simple to resolve.
 It’s possible to disable IPv6 and restart the Network List service; you may also use the Windows Update Troubleshooter.
-This article will go through numerous options for resolving the Windows 10 update error 0x80070422.
+This article will explore numerous options for resolving the Windows 10 update error 0x80070422.

 What Does the Windows Update Error 0x80070422 Imply?